Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-This type of impulsive feedback is obtained from \eqref{eq:2} by assuming $F(z_0)\equiv \lambda$.
+This type of impulsive feedback is obtained from~\eqref{eq:2} by assuming $F(\bar y_0)\equiv \lambda$.
 The slope of the frequency modulation function has to be positive in order to enforce sparser drug administration intervals for an elevated output.
-Taking into account the expression for the fixed point \cite{PRM24}
+Taking into account the expression for $D$ in~\eqref{eq:Q_prime_affine}, the Jacobian is found as